 Signs of Trauma: Trauma is there in plain sight in students who act out, students who drastically alter their appearance, students who come to class on mind-altering substances, those who cut, those who cut class, and those who suddenly change demeanor.

-I never push students to tell me information when they are unwilling.
-I think of it as dropping a line without a hook: I’m just seeing if the fish has been waiting there, wanting to bite, and has never been given a chance.
-I use non-invasive, content appropriate prompts for students to share about themselves, structure the shares so that students can reveal a safe amount to their classmates and more to me if they want to.
-My workshop on trauma has worksheets and guidelines for safe prompts and teacher-led student sharing.
+I never push students to tell me information.
+I think of classroom prompts as dropping a line without a hook: I’m just seeing if the fish has been waiting there, wanting to bite, and has never been given a chance.
+I use non-invasive, content appropriate prompts for students to share about themselves.
+I structure the shares so that students can reveal a safe amount to their classmates and more to me if they want to.
+My workshop on Hidden Student Trauma has worksheets and guidelines for safe prompts and teacher-led student sharing.

-So do students.
-We model care, compassion, and what it looks like to be brave and ask the uncomfortable questions that bring the hurt into the light where it can start to heal.
-Teachers rock like that.
+We model care, compassion, and ask the uncomfortable questions that bring the hurt into the light where it can start to heal.
+Teachers, counselors, and school staff rock like that.